evanstucker-hates-2fa/evanstucker-rsa_securid_auth_agent_for_pam/README.md

    https://community.rsa.com/docs/DOC-61994

-2. Create an sdconf.rec file on your RSA server.
+1. Create an sdconf.rec file on your RSA server.

-3. Create a class named "profile::rsa_securid_auth_agent_for_pam" in your Puppet repo with content like this:
+1. Create a class named "profile::rsa_securid_auth_agent_for_pam" in your Puppet repo with content like this:

 ```
 class profile::rsa_securid_auth_agent_for_pam {
   include ::rsa_securid_auth_agent_for_pam
   include ::rsa_securid_auth_agent_for_pam::sshd
+  # Optional service declaration for sshd if you don't have one elsewhere.
+  #service { 'sshd':
+  #  ensure => running,
+  #}
   file { '/var/ace/sdconf.rec':
     mode   => '0600',
     source => "puppet:///modules/${module_name}/rsa_securid_auth_agent_for_pam/sdconf.rec",